Espresso: Characteristics

-Espresso is generally thicker than coffee brewed by other methods, with a viscosity similar to that of warm honey.
+Espresso is generally thicker than coffee brewed by other methods.
 This is due to the higher concentration of suspended and dissolved solids and the crema on top (a foam with a creamy consistency).
 As a result of the pressurized brewing process, the flavors and chemicals in a typical cup of espresso are very concentrated.

 Espresso contains more caffeine per unit volume than most coffee beverages, but as its usual serving size of 25–30 ml (1 US oz) is much smaller than other coffee drinks, the overall caffeine content of a single "serving" of espresso is generally lower than that of other coffees.
-While the exact caffeine content of any coffee drink will vary, a typical 30 ml serving of espresso contains approximately 65 milligrams of caffeine, but a typical 240 ml serving of drip coffee contains 150–200 mg of caffeine.
+While the exact caffeine content of any coffee drink will vary, a typical 30 ml serving of espresso contains approximately 65 milligrams of caffeine, but a typical 240 ml serving of drip coffee contains approximately 95 mg of caffeine.

 Unlike other coffee drinks, an espresso contains three phases: an emulsion of oil droplets, suspended solids, and a layer of gas bubbles or foam.
-In the mouth, the dispersed oil droplets are perceived as creamy, and they contibute to what is known as the drink's "body".
+In the mouth, the dispersed oil droplets are perceived as creamy, and they contribute to what is known as the drink's "body".
 These droplets preserve some aromatic compounds that are lost to the air in other brewing methods.

 The crema, a layer of dense foam that appears at the top of the drink, is unique to espresso.
 It is made up of emulsified oils in the ground coffee turned into a colloid, which does not occur in other brewing methods.
 Crema is produced when water placed under very high pressure dissolves more carbon dioxide, a gas present inside the coffee that is produced during the roasting process.